Ordnance Survey: 20th century

 After the war, Colonel Charles Close, then Director General, developed a strategy using covers designed by Ellis Martin to increase sales in the leisure market.
 In 1920 O. G. S. Crawford was appointed Archaeology Officer and played a prominent role in developing the use of aerial photography to deepen understanding of archaeology.

-In 1922, devolution to Northern Ireland led to the creation of Ordnance Survey of Northern Ireland (OSNI) and independence of the Irish Free State led to the creation of the Ordnance Survey of Ireland, so the original Ordnance Survey pulled its coverage back to Great Britain.
+In 1922, devolution in Northern Ireland led to the creation of the Ordnance Survey of Northern Ireland (OSNI) and the independence of the Irish Free State led to the creation of the Ordnance Survey of Ireland, so the original Ordnance Survey pulled its coverage back to Great Britain.
 In 1935, the Davidson Committee was established to review the Ordnance Survey's future.
 The new Director General, Major-General Malcolm MacLeod, started the retriangulation of Great Britain, an immense task involving the erection of concrete triangulation pillars ("trig points") on prominent hilltops as infallible positions for theodolites.
 Each measurement made by theodolite during the retriangulation was repeated no fewer than 32 times.

 The Davidson Committee's final report set the Ordnance Survey on course for the 20th century.
 The metric national grid reference system was launched and a 1:25000-scale series of maps was introduced.
 The one-inch maps continued to be produced until the 1970s, when they were superseded by the 1:50000-scale series – as proposed by William Roy more than two centuries earlier.

-Ordnance Survey had outgrown its site in the centre of Southampton (made worse by the bomb damage of the Second World War).
-The bombing during the Blitz devastated Southampton in November 1940 and destroyed most of Ordnance Survey's city centre offices.
+The Ordnance Survey had outgrown its site in the centre of Southampton (made worse by the bomb damage of the Second World War).
+The bombing during the Blitz devastated Southampton in November 1940 and destroyed most of the Ordnance Survey's city centre offices.
 Staff were dispersed to other buildings and to temporary accommodation at Chessington and Esher, Surrey, where they produced 1:25000 scale maps of France, Italy, Germany and most of the rest of Europe in preparation for its invasion.
-Until 1969, Ordnance Survey largely remained at its Southampton city centre HQ and at temporary buildings in the suburb of Maybush nearby, when a new purpose-built headquarters was opened in Maybush adjacent to the wartime temporary buildings there.
+Until 1969, the Ordnance Survey largely remained at its Southampton city centre HQ and at temporary buildings in the suburb of Maybush nearby, when a new purpose-built headquarters was opened in Maybush adjacent to the wartime temporary buildings there.
 Some of the remaining buildings of the original Southampton city-centre site are now used as part of the city's court complex.